 During slavery, Black people had very limited access to skin or hair care products.
 Despite these limitations, they used natural ingredients such as shea butter, palm oil, and home remedies to take care of their skin and hair.
 These practices were passed down from one generation to another and formed the basis of modern Black skincare regimens.

-At the turn of the 20th century, several visionary entrepreneurs and pioneers started to develop products that met the skin and hair needs of the Black people.
+At the turn of the 20th century, several visionary entrepreneurs and pioneers started to develop products that met the skin and hair needs of Black people.
 These pioneers changed the beauty industry and left a legacy that continues to this day.

 The Middle of the 20th Century: Living in Segregation and Lack of Representation